 Medicare Part A covers inpatient hospital services, including room and board, hospital facility use, inpatient drugs/biologics and supplies, and diagnostic and therapeutic items.
 Part A also covers limited periods of patient stays in post-hospital skilled nursing facilities and covers hospice care and home health care following a stay in a hospital/skilled nursing facility.
 Part A includes a deductible and coinsurance for hospital inpatient stays and daily coinsurance payments for skilled nursing facility care.

-Table A-1: Medicare Part A Deductibles and Coinsurance, 2020
+Table A-1: Medicare Part A Deductibles and Coinsurance, 2023

 |Days 151 and over

 Part A is primarily financed by a 1.45% payroll tax on all wage and salary income for the worker and the employer.
 Self-employed persons pay the full 2.9% of earnings.
 A vast majority of enrollees are eligible for premium-free Part A benefits if they or their spouse are eligible for Social Security payments and have paid Medicare eligible payroll taxes for 40 quarters (10 years).
-Individuals ages 65 and older without 40 quarters of coverage may choose to enroll and pay the full Part A monthly premium; however, 99 percent of Medicare beneficiaries do not pay a Part A premium.
+Individuals ages 65 and older without 40 quarters of coverage may choose to enroll and pay the full Part A monthly premium; however, 99 percent of Medicare beneficiaries do not pay a Part A premium (CMS.gov, 2022).

+Medicare Part B is a voluntary program that helps pay for doctor bills and other outpatient health care.
 It covers physician services, outpatient hospital services, and inpatient prescription drugs/biologics, durable medical equipment, clinical laboratory and diagnostic tests, and other medical services, including preventive care, physical and occupational therapy, speech–language pathology therapy, and ambulance care.
 Part B covers home health care when such care does not follow a stay in a hospital or skilled nursing facility.
 However, Part A covers all home health care for Medicare beneficiaries who lack Part B coverage.
-Part B enrollees are subject to a deductible of $198 in 2020 and a standard coinsurance of 20 percent for most covered services, except for clinical laboratory tests, home health agency services, and preventive care services
+Part B enrollees are subject to a deductible of $226 in 2023 and a standard coinsurance of 20 percent for most covered services, except for clinical laboratory tests, home health agency services, and preventive care services (CMS.gov, 2022).